sizzles/json-bhm/README.md

 ### Versions
 A version history for the api, listing all versions that have been published.
 It has three possible values: current, available and deprecated.
 Where current is the suggested production release, available can still be called and deprecated may not work and should not be used anymore.
 Required field.

+# Properties
+Intended to be used as a key-value pair for representing entity properties.
+Can be used to create complex types.
+Values are optional, however an empty array is required.